yashpickles/Weekend_Hustles/APKA/README.md

 - **Web Search Capability**: Utilizes DuckDuckGo for general web searches.
 Because sometimes, even Wikipedia isn't quick enough to satisfy your insatiable thirst for immediate, mildly reliable information.

 - **Mathematical Solver**: Employs SymPy to solve mathematical expressions and equations.
 Finally, a use for all those complex math problems you promised yourself you'd revisit "someday."
 That someday is today, and the AI is doing all the heavy lifting.
 You're welcome.

+- **Weather Information (New!
+Patch v1.6)**: Get real-time weather details like temperature, humidity, and wind speed for any city in India using OpenWeatherAPI.
+Just ask "Weather in Bangalore" or "Weather in Mumbai."
+Now you can accurately predict if you need an umbrella, or just more coffee.

 - **Hugging Face LLM**: Integrates a Hugging Face LLM (specifically, the MBZUAI/LaMini-Flan-T5-783M).
 It's a fancy way of saying I've trained a digital brain to churn out answers, so you don't have to strain your own.

 - **Modular and Extensible**: Designed for easy addition of new tools and functionalities.
 Because, let's be honest, I'm all still figuring out what this AI can really do.
 Expect more shenanigans in the future!